trfd/CES/README.md

     </Dungeon>

 In this example we need to access to the class `Dungeon` and `NPC` data members.

-Unfortunatly CES can not expose this data for you.
+Unfortunatly CES can not expose these datas for you.
 The simplest way to do this is using *SWIG*.
 Documentation about *SWIG* and *Lua* can be found [here](http://www.swig.org/Doc1.3/Lua.html)